ICPHubPH/azle-react/README.md

 ## 📌 Additional Reminders

-- When developing the API, you may need to frequently run commands like dfx stop && dfx start --clean --background && dfx deploy due to the lack of hot reload for backend changes.
+- When developing the API, you may need to frequently run commands like `dfx stop && dfx start --clean --background && dfx deploy` due to the lack of hot reload for backend changes.
 - For the frontend, simply run npm run start from the root directory if you're using Gitpod.
 On your local machine, navigate to src/frontend before running the command.
 The frontend has hot reload enabled.
 - Gitpod provides 50 hours of free service when you link your LinkedIn account, and 10 hours otherwise.
 Keep this in mind to avoid service interruptions during development.
+- Authentication of this system heavily relies on our external API for managing JWT and email service.
+Our team developed a separate API for issuing and verifying JWT, and sending of email.
+API key is necessary for authentication to work properly.
+Contact us if you need credentials.

 ## 🛠️ Project Team